in4k/in4k.github.io/wiki/ms-dos.markdown

 DOS (meaning MS-DOS and compatibles) is one of the most straightforward platforms for sizecoding.
 Most <=256-byte intros are still made for DOS, mostly because of the minimal overhead compared to Win32 and Linux.
 However, present-day 4K intro developers already prefer more modern systems that provide an easier access to sound and 3D.

-[http://www.sizecoding.org/](http://www.sizecoding.org/) - a wiki dedicated to the art of creating very tiny programs (256 bytes or less) for the 80x86 family of CPUs.

 ## Advantages of DOS

 *   There are no headers in .COM executables, only plain code.
 The minimal executable consists of only one byte (the opcode for RET).